rodolphe37/react-simple-schedule-viewer/README.md

 - Dark & Light mode support
 - Schedule with three types : 'event', 'temperature' & 'calendar'
 - made with react-router-dom, tailwindcss & recoil
+- With only one dependency other than react & react-dom -> react-router-dom

 ### Live demo